BvandenBerg97/SnakeGame/README.md

 A simple snake game made in processing for a school assignment.</br>
 The main feature of the game will be that the difficulty changes depending on the performance of the player.</br>

+# Current tasks?
+- Dan:</br>
+  -distance function for risk measurement (risk score increase while player close to ai) </br>
+  -variable/function for performance (call it that) (aka equals snakeSize*100 for player and len*100 for AI) this can then be used to change difficulty</br>

+- The Brams :</br>
+  -AI speed change function</br>
+  -HELP OTHER TEAM WE HAVE TOO MUCH ON OUR PLATE</br>
+  -implement lives structure for player, so that instead of immediately dying, player loses length and lives</br>

+- Michiel, Ronja & Sami :</br>
+  -Self avoidance</br>
+  -Inter-snake death!</br>
+  -implement lives structure for enemy</br>
+  -implement risky movements</br>

 # Features
 Some ways we will implement this:</br>
 1. Enemy changes (faster, bigger, more snakes, etc)
-2. Enemy gets more or less aggresive (cuts you off or takes risks)
+2. Enemy gets more or less aggressive (cuts you off or takes risks)
 3. Power ups (chance of good power up changes)

 # What do we need to do?